Table of Contents

 What Benchmarks Actually Say

 The most rigorous public benchmark for coding agents remains SWE-bench Verified, which tests real-world bug fixing across actual GitHub repositories.
-As of March 2026, the top performers are:4
+As of May 2026, the top performers are:

 For Copilot, GitHub’s internal studies report 55% faster task completion with 30% code acceptance rates across its user base.
-A University of Chicago study examining Cursor’s impact on collaborative workflows found a 39% increase in merged pull requests—a metric that captures not just speed but code quality passing review.6
+A University of Chicago study examining Cursor’s impact on collaborative workflows found a 39% increase in merged pull requests, a metric that captures not just speed but code quality passing review.
+(Ryz Labs.
+“Cursor vs GitHub Copilot vs Claude Code: Which AI Assistant Leads in 2026?”)

 Where Each Tool Actually Wins